-If you use a plotting program like GNUPLOT you get this picture
+If you use a plotting program like ${\tt GNUPLOT}$ you get this picture

-57. Length of a curve
+58. Length of a curve

-If you have a parametric curve $\vec{x}(t)$, $a \le t \le b$, then there is a formula for the length of the curve it traces out.
-We'll go through a brief derivation of this formula before stating it.
+If you have a parametric curve $\vec{x}(t)$ , $a \le t \le b$ , then there is a formula for the length of the curve it traces out.
+We'll go through a brief derivation of this formula before stating it

 To compute the length of the curve $\{\vec{x}(t): a \leq t \leq b\}$ we divide it into lots of short pieces.
 If the pieces are short enough they will be almost straight line segments, and we know how do compute the length of a line segment.
 After computing the lengths of all the short line segments, you add them to get an approximation to the length of the curve.
 As you divide the curve into finer & finer pieces this approximation should get better & better.
 You can smell an integral in this description of what's coming.
+Here are some more description of what's coming.
 Here are some more details: